…even if you think you don’t have time and are already a senior

 The first thing you must realize is that colleges evaluate students on their life context.
 This is why applications ask for information such as parents’ education level, occupation, and income level.
 This is why they ask where your parents and siblings attended college, if at all.
 This is why they ask for demographic information, such as your ethnicity, city of residence, and so forth.

 All of this data forms your life’s context.
-In essence, this is the environment that raised you.
+In essence, this is the environment in which you were raised.
 Clearly, students raised in a better environment with greater resources, finances, and opportunities have an easier time to achieve more — so colleges expect greater achievement from these students.
 And obviously, students raised in worse environments, say a gang-ridden territory full of drug dealers and criminals, will find it much harder to do well in school and find amazing extracurriculars to excel in — so colleges expect less of these students.

 So what colleges are really judging you on is how you fared in comparison to your similar peers, those who grew up with generally the same resources and in the same environment as you.
 By and large, that means your classmates in your specific high school (and nearby high schools).
 You want to be WELL ABOVE AVERAGE compared to these similar peers.